 The competition for New York City-area casino licenses has recently intensified as the field of options has narrowed.

-As of publication, two proposed casino projects have been approved by their respective CACs, out of a pool that previously included eight.
+As of today, three proposed casino projects have been approved by their CACs, and four have been ruled out.

 Reach Emily Swanson at eswanson@schnepsmedia.com or (646) 717-0015.
 For more coverage, follow us on Twitter, Facebook and Instagram @bronxtimes